 A couple of months ago, in my first attempt to beef up my personal training knowledge and certifications, I took the NASM personal training exam.
 I had been studying for it on and off for quite a while, and in the end, was so glad I took my time with the course.
-I learned a ton, and was glad to be challenged with one of my passions.
-You can read more about my experience and study tips in this post.
+I learned a ton, and was glad to be challenged with one of my passions, so I was looking forward to taking the NASM Weight Loss Specialist Exam.

 When NASM initially reached out to me, they offered the opportunity to take their Weight Loss Specialist course in exchange for writing about my experience.
 I was really excited, as weight loss is a common goal among training clients.
 It’s also something I wanted to touch on in my book, especially when it comes to portion control and intuitive eating.
 Luckily, those were two huge components of the course.